caxelos/Generic_Projects/Communication Systems/1. Key OFDM Parameters Calculator in C++/README.md

  * You can easily call these functions, after creating an **OFDM** object.

 ## 4. Testing
-* TODO, have to do some Unit Testing.
+* TODO, use some framework to perform Unit Testing in our C++ functions.

 ## Compile
 To compile the project, use the commands in a **command promt**: